Is My Machine Compatible With Salad?

 You can find your CPU on the same page as your GPU, after selecting CPU at the top of the page.

-If you’re unable to find your machine’s CPU or GPU, or think that something else may be causing your PC to be incompatible with Salad, feel free to visit our community forums or submit a support ticket.
+If you’re unable to find your machine’s CPU or GPU, or think that something else may be causing your PC to be incompatible with Salad, feel free to visit our community forums or try out our Community Support on Discord.